 I was a fairly typical kid of my generation; I loved to read about dinosaurs.
-It was this, let’s say ‘healthy’, obsession that led me to frequent public libraries and devour everything I could find about these ancient amazing creatures.
+It was this, let’s say ‘healthy’, obsession that led me to frequent public libraries, dragging mom or dad along, and devour everything I could find about these ancient amazing creatures.
 And I gradually took notice that they had books on other topics too, and became a young bibliophile.
 But it was the dinosaurs that first led me to love the library at age 5.

 The word ‘dinosaur’ was about 123 years old when I first heard it.
 In 1841 Sir Richard Owen, at the time a respected palaeontologist and fossil hunter, first proposed the term ‘dinosaur’ in a paper for the British Association for the Advancement of Science.
 In historical context, at that time the struggle for Responsible Government in British North America was well underway.
 A few months after the word ‘dinosaur’ was introduced to the world, Lord Sydenham, first Governor General of the the united colony of Canada, and arch-nemesis of the Reformers, would suffer his fatal riding accident.
 In that same year Joseph Howe would sell his newspaper, the Novascotian, after thirteen years as editor and owner, to participate more fully in Nova Scotia’s colonial government.